Santosl2/document-generator-extension/README.md

 # CPF and CNPJ Generator Extension

 A browser extension that generates valid CPF and CNPJ numbers for testing purposes in Brazilian web applications.
 Built with modern web technologies to enhance developer productivity.

+## Use mode

+Right-click on the text field and select "Generate CPF" or "Generate CNPJ".
 ![image](https://github.com/user-attachments/assets/15da40d9-ce2e-4649-aa2a-1be9996ee2c1)

+Or, if you prefer, click on the extension icon in the browser toolbar and select the desired option.
 ![image](https://github.com/user-attachments/assets/0d8f8e9a-bc2c-460e-93d9-faccea5039e1)

 ## Development